Planar graphs with the maximum number of induced 4-cycles or 5-cycles: Introduction

 In \cite{cox2021counting} and \cite{cox2021maximum} Cox and Martin determined $f(n,H)$ asymptotically when $H$ is a small even cycle, showing that $f(n,C_{2k})=\left(\frac{n}{k}\right)^k+o(n^k)$ for $k\in \{3,4,5,6\}$.
 For $n\equiv 0\pmod{k}$, the graph $G_{n,k}$ defined by replacing every second vertex in a $2k$-cycle with $\frac{n}{k}-1$ copies of that vertex contains $(\frac{n}{k}-1)^k$ induced $2k$-cycles, hence also $f_I(n,C_{2k})= \left(\frac{n}{k}\right)^k+o(n^k)$ for $k\in \{3,4,5,6\}$.
 Cox and Martin go on to conjecture that $f(n,C_{2k})=\left(\frac{n}{k}\right)^k+o(n^k)$ for all $k\geq 7$, which would similarly determine $f_I(n,C_{2k})$ asymptotically for all $k\geq 7$.

 Much less is known for odd cycles of length greater than 5.
 In the same spirit as above, by evenly blowing up $k$ pairwise non-adjacent vertices in a $(2k+1)$-cycle until the graph has approximately $n$ vertices, one can obtain a lower bound of $\left(\frac{n}{k}\right)^k+o(n^k)$ for $f_I(n,C_{2k+1})$ for all $k\geq 1$.
 One can obtain a slightly better lower bound for $f(n,C_{2k+1})$ by adding a path through each of the blown up sets of vertices in the graph $G_{n,k}$ defined above to obtain a planar graph containing $2k\left(\frac{n}{k}\right)^k+o(n^k)$ non-induced copies of $C_{2k+1}$.
+These blow-up constructions were first given in \cite{ghoshp5} and \cite{gyori2020generalized}, and were also considered in \cite{cox2021counting} and \cite{cox2021maximum}.
 Hakimi and Schmeichel showed in \cite{hakimi} that $f(n,C_{2k+1})=O(n^k)$, and this seems to be the best known upper bound.

-For results on $f(n,H)$ for various other graphs $H$ see \cite{alon}, \cite{cox2021counting}, \cite{cox2021maximum}, \cite{eppstein}, \cite{ghoshp5}, \cite{grzesik}, \cite{gyori}, \cite{wood}, and \cite{wormald}.
+For results on $f(n,H)$ for various other graphs $H$ see \cite{alon}, \cite{cox2021counting}, \cite{eppstein}, \cite{ghoshp5}, \cite{grzesik}, \cite{wood}, and \cite{wormald}.
 In the general case, Huynh, Joret, and Wood proved a far-reaching result in \cite{huynh2021subgraph} which gives the order of magnitude of $f(n,H)$ for all $H$ in terms of a graph parameter called the `flap-number' of $H$.
 Very recently, in \cite{liu2021homomorphism}, Liu showed (Corollary 6.1 in that paper) that for all graphs $H$, $f_I(n,H)=\Theta(f(n,H))$, thus determining the order of magnitude of $f_I(n,H)$ for all $H$.

-In this paper we will determine $f_I(n,C_4)$ and $f_I(n,C_5)$ exactly for large $n$, and will identify the graphs which exhibit these maximums.
+In this paper we will determine $f_I(n,C_4)$ and $f_I(n,C_5)$ exactly for large $n$, and will identify the graphs which exhibit these maxima.
 Our result for 4-cycles is the following.

 \begin{theorem} For large $n$, $f_I(n,C_4)=\frac{1}{2}(n^2-5n+6)$.
 Moreover, for large $n$, the only $n$-vertex planar graph which contains $f_I(n,C_4)$ induced 4-cycles is the complete bipartite graph $K_{2,n-2}$. \end{theorem}